 Slot Machine Private Ownership in West Virginia

-It is legal to privately own a slot machine in the state of West Virginia.
+It is legal to own a slot machine in West Virginia privately.

 Gaming Control Board in West Virginia

 The West Virginia Lottery Commission controls all VLT gaming regulations.
 After a 67% voter approval, the West Virginia Lottery was created in 1984 with Article VI, section 36 in the Constitution of West Virginia.

 Afterward, West Virginia legalized VLTs with subsequent amendments, acts, rules, and statutes.
 Each of these statutes is available at the West Virginia Lottery’s Rules and Regulations.

 There are four pari-mutuel racetracks and one casino resort with slot machines in West Virginia

 In mid-2018, these casinos had a total of 5,841 gaming machines available for playing 18 different games.
 Another 1,470 retail locations with five to ten VLTs have a variety of eleven games